-The conference is organized by the UCLA Economics Department, chaired by Dora Costa, along with the organizing committee, which includes John Asker (UCLA), Harry DeAngelo (University of Southern California), Thomas Hubbard (Northwestern University), Joseph Kalt (Harvard University), Jonathan Karpoff (University of Washington), Kenneth Lehn (University of Pittsburgh), Harold Mulherin (University of Georgia), Sam Peltzman (University of Chicago), Robert Topel (University of Chicago), and Kam-Ming Wan (Hong Kong Polytechnic University).
+The conference is organized by the UCLA Economics Department, chaired by Jinyong Hahn, along with the organizing committee, which includes John Asker (UCLA), Harry DeAngelo (University of Southern California), Tom Hazlett (Clemson University), Thomas Hubbard (Northwestern University), Joseph Kalt (Harvard University), Jonathan Karpoff (University of Washington), Kenneth Lehn (University of Pittsburgh), Sam Peltzman (University of Chicago), Robert Topel (University of Chicago), and Kam-Ming Wan (Hanken School of Economics).

 6pm Remembrance Dinner and Banquet

 The full conference schedule can be found here: Full Schedule.

 The Harold Demsetz Conference has reserved a discounted room block at the UCLA Meyer & Renee Luskin Conference Center and Hotel.
 Conference attendees hoping to book a room at the Luskin Conference Center can visit the center’s website here or contact the reservation line via phone at (855) 588-8252 and use code 222605EC.

 For inquiries about the conference, please email email@example.com